|

 knew few details and only recall ever seeing two pictures of him which

+were always displayed at home by mother.
 Six years after my mother's death when I finally got around to

 sorting her boxes of photos and personal effects I ran into a manila